kubevault/kubevault/docs/vaultserver.md

     - **kmsLocation** (string): Specifies the location of the key ring.
     - **kmsKeyRing** (string): Specifies the name of the key ring.
     - **kmsCryptoKey** (string): Specifies the name of the crypto key.
+    - **credentialSecret** (string): Specifies the secret name containing google credential.
+If this is empty, then instance service account will be used.
+Google credential secret example:
+      ```yaml
+      apiVersion: v1
+      data:
+        sa.json: <data>
+      kind: Secret
+      metadata:
+        name: google-credential
+      ```
   <br></br>
   - **awsKmsSsm** : Unseal keys and root token will be stored in AWS System Manager Parameter store.
 They will be encrypted using AWS encryption key.
     ```yaml